-HEDON LAUNCHES NEW FULL FACE HELMET – Following the success of the Hedonist, Hedon’s new and eagerly awaited, full-face helmet, “HEROINE“, is now available to pre-order in two variants; the HEDON HEROINE Classic and Racer.
+Following the success of the (open-face) Hedonist, Hedon has released its new and eagerly awaited, retro full-face helmet.
+The Heroine is now available to pre-order in two variants, the Classic and Racer.

-While offering greater protection for the pointy thing at the bottom of your face, the HEROINE Classic is a semi-open face helmet, designed to comfortably accommodate sun cheaters or goggles and is additionally compatible with Hedon’s sun peaks.
+While continuing to offer protection for your chin, the Heroine Classic is a semi-open-face helmet.
+It’s designed to comfortably accommodate sun cheaters or goggles and is additionally compatible with Hedon’s sun peaks.

 HEDON HEROINE CLASSIC AND RACER SPECIFICATIONS

-In any case, price is largely ancillary to helmet choice; the decision is almost certainly made by your head….and mainly by the shape of your head.
+In any case, price is mainly ancillary to helmet choice.
+The decision is almost certainly made by your head… the shape of it.